stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=enumsAsLiterals=true`, the generated enum types will be enum-ish object with `as const`.

-- With `--ts_proto_opt=useExactTypes=false`, the generated `fromPartial` method will not use Exact types.
+- With `--ts_proto_opt=useExactTypes=false`, the generated `fromPartial` and `create` methods will not use Exact types.

-  The default behavior is `useExactTypes=true`, which makes `fromPartial` use Exact type for its argument to make TypeScript reject any unknown properties.
+  The default behavior is `useExactTypes=true`, which makes `fromPartial` and `create` use Exact type for its argument to make TypeScript reject any unknown properties.

 - With `--ts_proto_opt=unknownFields=true`, all unknown fields will be parsed and output as arrays of buffers.